12. Getting older versions

 Hello, World!

-Note that the content of the hello.html file is the default content.
+Note that the current content of the hello.html file is the content that we started with in the very beginning.

-02 Returning to the latest version in the master branch
+02 Returning to the latest version in the main branch

 cat hello.html